yasenstar/ArchiMate_SABSA/05_Motivation_Aspect/README.md

 | --- | --- |
 | **Business Attributes** represent the essential qualities of the Stakeholders' ideal system, to be promoted, protected, and enhanced in the Target Architecture if the enterprise is to deliver its strategy. | **Principle** elements are defined as "an intended property of a system ... a general property that applies to any system in a certain context ... motivated by some goal or driver" |

+Memo:

+1. Business Attribute is modelded as a specialization of `Principle`, distinguishing it from convertional uses (such as "Cloud First") and enabling it to define a distinct security profile
+2. The taxonomy is structured as an abstract base _Business Attribute_, specialized into domains using `Groupings`
+    - Domains act as namespaces that support the construction of qualified names enabling Attributes to be overloaded with an appropriate definition and metrics for different contexts
+    - Grouped

 ## 5.4 Meaning